Rookery Isles

 Welcome to the house of magic and strategy.
 Welcome to House Sandstinger.

-[OOC NOTE]: Sandstinger has MULTIPLE controversial aspects: (1) Wartime strategy - barriers, covert help, prophecy timing.
+[OOC NOTE]: Sandstinger has MULTIPLE controversial aspects: (1) Wartime strategy barriers, covert help, prophecy timing.
 Some see brilliance, others cowardice.
-(2) House-elves - magical indentured servitude that mages view as sacred pact but others view as slavery.
+(2) House-elves magical indentured servitude that mages view as sacred pact but others view as slavery.
 This will create IC conflict.
-(3) Academy exclusivity - they rarely admit outsiders and look down on it when they do.
-(4) Possible Fae ancestry - ancient, secretive, long-lived beyond normal magic extension.
+(3) Academy exclusivity they rarely admit outsiders and look down on it when they do.
+(4) Fae ancestry the source of their magic and human variant status.

 Legacy of Azura

 The legacy of Azura is one of wisdom, resilience, and unity.
 The trials of the Dark Age and the sacrifices made during the Great War are remembered and honored.
-Under the vigilant eyes of House Sandstinger and the just rule of House Sunspear, Azura stands as a beacon of magical and scholarly excellence in the Rookery Isles, a land where the spirit of its people and the bond between the guilds remain unbreakable.
+Under the vigilant eyes of House Sandstinger and the Celestial Court, Azura stands as a beacon of magical and scholarly excellence in the Rookery Isles, a land where the spirit of its people and the bond between the guilds remain unbreakable.